dblodgett-usgs/nwc-pg-prep/README.md

 This repository contains source data and assumes access to a locally running PostGres database and an R environment with packages to support the national\_runner.R script.

+Git LFS is required to clone this repository properly.
+Once cloned, you will also need ogr2ogr and postgres with the psql command line tool.
+A Mac OS environment was used with the postgres.app and the brew version of ogr2ogr.